-The neutrino sector in our model has five independent parameters namely $ m_{0}$, $a$, $b$, $\mathrm{k}$ and $\phi _{k}$, their allowed intervals can be constrained by neutrino oscillation data through the mixing angles $ \theta _{ij}$, mass-squared differences $\Delta m_{ij}^{2}=m_{i}^{2}-m_{j}^{2}$ and the $CP$ violating phase $\delta _{CP}.$ Moreover, Due to the ambiguity in the sign of the atmospheric mass-squared difference $\Delta m_{ij}^{2}$, we perform our numerical study in the two possible mass ordering; the normal hierarchy (\textbf{NH}) with $ m_{1}<m_{2}<m_{3}$, and the inverted hierarchy (\textbf{IH}) with $ m_{3}<m_{1}<m_{2}$.
+The neutrino sector in our model has five independent parameters namely $ m_{0}$, $a$, $b$, $\mathrm{k}$ and $\phi _{k}$, whose allowed intervals can be constrained by the numerical values of the neutrino oscillation parameters $.$ Moreover, due to the ambiguity in the sign of the atmospheric mass-squared difference $\Delta m_{ij}^{2}$, our numerical investigation encompasses two possible mass orderings; the normal hierarchy (\textbf{NH}) where $m_{1}<m_{2}<m_{3}$, and the inverted hierarchy (\textbf{IH}) where $ m_{3}<m_{1}<m_{2}$.
 As a result, the diagonal mass matrix of the light neutrinos can be rewritten in terms of the lightest neutrino mass $ m_{1}(m_{3})$\ and the mass-squared differences as follows

-Taking into consideration the $3\sigma $ experimental ranges of $\Delta m_{ij}^{2}$ reported in Table (\ref{t0}) and using the eigenmasses in Eq. ( \ref{mass}) as well as the relation between $\theta $ and the free parameters in Eq. (\ref{tmr}), we plot in figure (\ref{1}) the correlation between $\Delta m_{ij}^{2}$\ and the trimaximal mixing parameter $\theta $ for both hierarchies.
+Considering the $3\sigma $ experimental ranges of $\Delta m_{ij}^{2}$ reported in Table (\ref{t0}) along with the eigenmasses in Eq. (\ref{mass}) and the relation between $\theta $ and the free parameters in Eq. (\ref{tmr} ), we plot in Figure (\ref{1}) the correlation between $\Delta m_{ij}^{2}$\ and the trimaximal mixing parameter $\theta $ for both hierarchies.
 In order to satisfy the $3\sigma $ experimental intervals of the mass-squared differences $\Delta m_{ij}^{2}$\ for both hierarchies, we find that the parameter $\theta $ lies in the interval

-Using the first and the second relations in Eq. (\ref{angles}), we conclude that the obtained interval of $\theta $ in NH is consistent with $3\sigma $ experimental ranges of $\sin ^{2}\theta _{13}$\ and $\sin ^{2}\theta _{23}$\ while in the case of IH, the obtained values of $\theta $ are too large to fit the reactor angle $\theta _{13}$ and atmospheric angle $\theta _{23}$ within their experimental data.
-Therefore, the inverted hierarchy for neutrino mass spectrum is excluded in our model.

-To constrains the model parameter space in the NH scheme, we will use the $ 3\sigma $ experimental ranges of neutrino oscillation observables $\Delta m_{ij}^{2}$, $\sin \theta _{ij}$ and $\delta _{CP}$ as input parameters.
-Therefore, by using Eqs. (\ref{mass}) and (\ref{angles}) we plot in the left panel of figure (\ref{2}), the correlation among the parameters $a$, $b$\ and \textrm{k}.
+Based on first and the second relations in Eq. (\ref{angles}), we conclude that the obtained interval of $\theta $ in the case of NH is consistent with the $3\sigma $ experimental ranges of the reactor angle $\theta _{13}$ and atmospheric angle $\theta _{23}$.
+However, in the case of IH, the values of $ \theta $ acquired are too large to be consistent with the experimental values of the mixing angles $\theta _{13}$ and $\theta _{23}$.
+As a result, the inverted hierarchy for the neutrino mass spectrum is excluded within our model.
+To constrain the model parameter space in the NH scheme, we employ the $3\sigma $ experimental ranges of the neutrino oscillation observables $ \Delta m_{ij}^{2}$, $\sin \theta _{ij}$ and $\delta _{CP}$ as input parameters.
+By using Eqs. (\ref{mass}) and (\ref{angles}) we present a correlation plot among the parameters $a$, $b$\ and \textrm{k} in the left panel of Figure (\ref{2}).
 We find that their allowed ranges are